22 real problems catalogued · New problems added weekly

 Fail if:

-• Audience is fewer than ~10,000 people globally
+• The audience is fewer than around 10,000 people globally

 • Interest is declining on Google Trends